wulffern/markdown-cv/index.md

 `2001-2003`
 __Teaching assistant__<br>
 Planning and execution of transfer of the CAD system from HP-UX to Linux<br>
-Development av Next Generation Lab, an online electronics lab.<br>
+Development of Next Generation Lab, an online electronics lab.<br>
 Linux administration<br>

 ### Wulff Consulting